Library Policies & Regulations

 Restriction of library access

-When a student does not follow the rules in the library, is not a responsible library patron, and does not communicate with the librarians, the librarian has the right to reduce the number of books allowed in circulation and even to restrict circulation privileges altogether.
+When a student does not follow the rules in the library, is not a responsible library patron, and does not communicate with the librarian, the librarian has the right to reduce the number of books allowed in circulation and even to restrict circulation privileges altogether.
 Abuse of the library includes, but is not limited to:

 - Failure to check-out and return items, ignoring due dates, and failure to renew items